loganbledsoe/cse15l-lab-reports/lab-3.md

 **Sources**
 For all options above, the sources are as follows:
 - ChatGPT with the prompt "What are some useful options/flags for the find command in bash?"
 This provided a starting point of options to further research with the man command and --help option.
-(No text in the report was written by AI.)
+(No text in this report was written by AI.)
 - The man command and --help option.